GPB Partners With Bright By Text To Provide Free Childhood Resources To Parents and Caregivers

 “GPB Education is thrilled to be bringing Bright by Text to Georgia,” said GPB Director of Education, Laura Evans, “This tool will help parents and caregivers be more intentional with their time with children, especially as we are all spending more time in our homes.
 We are excited to begin working with state and community partners to reach all families in Georgia.”

 Bright By Text has partnered with dozens of PBS affiliates and United Way chapters across the nation, as well as other organizations, to offer this support including information about community resources for families.
-GPB will be collaborating with state and community partners like Get Georgia Reading and others to provide localized messaging that is specific to Georgia.
+GPB will be collaborating with state and community partners like United Way of Greater Atlanta, Get Georgia Reading, and others to provide localized messaging that is specific to Georgia.

 “Research indicates that text-based approaches can strategically supplement other family engagement efforts aimed at increasing parental engagement with young children,” said Arianne Weldon, Strategic Innovation Manager & Get Georgia Reading Campaign Director with Georgia Family Connection Partnership (GaFCP). “ Thank you to our partners at GPB for bringing this resource to Georgia.”